 - Terracatta pot bottom the same size as the top of your tomato cage

 I chose a green tomato cage to be hidden in the garden but there are so many fun colors out there today to choose from.
-I also took my terracotta pot bottom and painted it with a couple coats of outdoor blue paint I had in the garage and also spray sealed it.
+I also took my terracotta pot bottom and painted it with a coat of primer, then a couple coats of outdoor blue paint I had in the garage and also spray sealed it.
 I thought the color of the blue gave it a swimming pool effect.

 I had hubby cut off right above the bottom ring of the tomato cage so it wouldn’t be so high in the garden.
 You wouldn’t have to do this if you have a larger garden.